Your browser does not support iframes.

 Organic Chemistry by Morrison & Boyd

-Test practice centres to access the mock test of JEE Main 2020 are in place by the NTA authorities.
-Candidates can register for these centres to practice from August 10 to December 29 for the upcoming examination on NTA website.
+Test practice centres to access the JEE Main 2020 mock test are in place by the NTA authorities.
+Candidates could register for these centres to practice for the upcoming examination on NTA website.
 However, the mock test is also available for download.
-Candidates can attempt the mock test to know the pattern of JEE Main 2020 and analyze their preparation.
+Candidates can attempt the mock test to know the pattern of JEE Main and analyze their preparation.
 JEE Main mock test is available in three languages - English, Hindi and Gujarati.

 JEE Main Rank List 2020

-NTA will release the rank list of JEE Main 2020 in the last week of April where the All India and Category ranks will be announced.
-The better of the two scores will be considered while preparing JEE Main 2020 rank list.
+NTA will release JEE Main 2020 rank list where the All India and Category ranks will be announced.
+The better of the two scores will be considered while preparing JEE Main rank list.

 Compilation of NTA score and Preparation of Overall Merit/Rank List for JEE Main Paper 1